-Types:

-Module = atom()
+- Module = atom()

-Binary = binary()
+- Binary = binary()

-'''
+- Reason = badfile | not_purged | badfile

 If Binary contains the object code for the module Module, this BIF loads that object code.
 Also, if the code for the module Module already exists, all export references are replaced so they point to the newly loaded code.
-The not_purged badfile
+The previously loaded code is kept in the system as old code, as there may still be processes which are executing that code.
+It returns either {module, Module}, or {error, Reason} if loading fails.
+Reason is one of the following:

-The object code in Binary has an incorrect format.
+badfile The object code in Binary has an incorrect format.

-Binary contains a module which cannot be loaded because old code for this module already exists.
+not_purged Binary contains a module which cannot be loaded because old code for this module already exists.

-The object code contains code for another module than Module
+badfile The object code contains code for another module than Module erlang:loaded() -> [Module]

-This BIF is intended for the code server (see code(3)) and should not be used elsewhere.
+This BIF is intended for the code server (see [code(3)]) and should not be used elsewhere.